amnn/typed-geomlab-report/report.md

 This is not typeable in HM!
 It will produce a unification error between \texttt{num} and \texttt{[num]}.

-Both of these issues stem from our treatment of nil and cons.
+Both of these issues stem from our special treatment of nil and cons.
 Implicit in the definition of the algorithm is the assumption that they are used only to construct homogeneous, singly-linked lists (A list where every value has the same type).
 This precludes our idea of using lists to represent arbitrary product types.

 \subsubsection{Union Types}